-1 EVACUATE - STOP, THINK.
-PROTECT YOURSELF ( ZL ) 1 Identify the correct PPE.
-Evacuate or have people shelter in place.
-Is it quicker to move upwind or cross wind to get to a safe location?
-PROVIDE MEDICAL AID DO NOT put yourself or anyone else in harm's way when providing medical attention.
+' 1 The second of th EVACUATE - STOP, THINK.
+PROTECT YOURSELF 1 > Identify the correct PPE. ] - Evacuate or have people shelter in place. ► Is it quicker to move upwind or cross wind to get to a safe loc PROVIDE MEDICAL AID DO NOT put yourself or anyone else in harm's way when providing medical attention.
 Contact 911 and request emergency services.
-Provide them with the location and nature of the emergency, # and condition of affected (+) 2 people, and call-back number.
+Provide them with the 2 location and nature of the emergency, # and condition of affected people, and call-back number.
 Provide First Aid to any persons injured if safe to do so.
 Record information about casualties and provide this information to emergency services personnel when they arrive.
 Maintain care of casualties throughout.
 RAISE THE ALARM Assume command of the current situation.
-(1.3) Call the Pembina Emergency Response Line to activate the call down (((((((((((((((((((((((((((((((((((( 3 procedure: 1-800-360-4706.
-Provide them with: Location and nature (4) 3 of emergency - what Business Unit (BU) is involved, call-back number, and a time for the Activation Conference Call.
+Call the Pembina Emergency Response Line to activate the call down ('2_5') 3 procedure: 1-800-360-4706.
+Provide them with: Location and nature • of emergency - what Business Unit (BU) is involved, call-back number, and a time for the Activation Conference Call.
 This must be within 30 minutes of the incident occurring ASSESS THE SITUATION Perform a size-up.
 Identify an initial hazard area - identify and prioritize hazards.
-4 Consider impacts to members of the public Allocate tasks for people to conduct such as: conducting a head count, 4 and dispatching people to meet emergency services (any actions that can stabilize the incident and prevent it from getting worse). , , , , , , , , , , , , , , , , , , , , If safe to do so, act to shut down, isolate, control or contain the incident.
+(25.53) Consider impacts to members of the public 4 ➤ Allocate tasks for people to conduct such as: conducting a head count, and dispatching people to meet emergency services (any actions that can stabilize the incident and prevent it from getting worse).
+If safe to do so, act to shut down, isolate, control or contain the incident.
 SECURE THE SCENE Control access into and out of the impacted areas.
-5 Maintain a list of areas cleared. $(\Gamma 1)$ Record details of any person entering or leaving a potentially , , , , , , , , , , , , , , , , , , , , hazardous area CONTROL THE SITUATION Ensure people are briefed on the hazards in the area.
+5 Maintain a list of areas cleared.
+(I 1) Record details of any person entering or leaving a potentially hazardous area CONTROL THE SITUATION Ensure people are briefed on the hazards in the area.
+6 Continue to monitor the hazardous area.
+0 Provide regular updates to your supervisor on the status of the incident. incluent.

-6

-Provide regular updates to your supervisor on the status of the

-incident.